Following on from my last post “how to food shop with less packaging”, here are a range of options;

 A few of the capitals offerings to wet your appetite.

 Bulk Market – was a pop up social enterprise in Hackney stocking 300 bulk products.
-Now crowd funding for a permanent bigger space, with over 500 product lines and a community compost scheme.
-Please help them if you can for great discounts in return.
+Just finished a successful crowd funder for a permanent bigger space, with over 500 product lines and a community compost scheme.
+New store will be near Mare Street, Hackney, hopefully opening in October 2018.

 “This idea came from my own needs.
 I wanted to support the right businesses and be able to shop without creating any waste” – CEO & Founder Ingrid Caldironi